 Simple solutions do not challenge our ignorance or confront our biases.
 Ignorance requires no effort, thinking, or humility.
 Biases provide emotional highs when we give them credibility.
 Both are addictive to weak individuals.

 For example, most people do not know how the Fed and inflation add to income inequality.
 Therefore, they cannot effectively solve income inequality because they don’t fully understand all the contributing factors.

 Also, most people are biased against successful and hardworking individuals.
 Thus, they rally against capitalism, an economic system that rewards virtue.
 Blaming income inequality on capitalism allows weak individuals to attack their enemies.
 This attacking pleases weak individuals but does not produce an effective solution.

 As individualists, we should never allow ignorance and biases to undermine our ability to reason.
 Therefore, you should check your emotions.
 Also, you should consider ALL the factors of societal issues, such as government abuse, corporate power, and individual action.

 Lastly, avoid oversimplifying issues to cover your insecurities.
-If you are struggling with a personal issue, such as losing weight, then avoid blaming society for your health.
+If you are struggling with a personal matter, such as losing weight, avoid blaming society for your health.
 Your weight is created by a web of actions, incentives, trauma, and lack of discipline.
 Blaming society for “fat-shaming” only covers your insecurities while failing to help you lose weight.